CatalogueOfLife/portal/articles/about/colpipeline.md

 ### 5: Accessing and using the data
-[Users](roles#the-role-of-users) are able to use standard tools and interfaces to access, browse, download and cite (5a) the COL Checklist and
+[Users](roles#the-role-of-users) are able to use standard tools and interfaces to access, browse, download and cite (5a) the Catalogue of Life and
 (5b) any other checklists in ChecklistBank.
-For the COL Checklist, users can access either the comprehensive view (including unreviewed automated additions) or just the content that has been formally reviewed by a sector community.
+For the Catalogue of Life, users can access either the comprehensive view (including unreviewed automated additions) or just the content that has been formally reviewed by a sector community.
-Historical versions of the COL Checklist, including Annual Checklist versions, can also be accessed from ChecklistBank.
+Historical versions of the Catalogue of Life, including Annual Checklist versions, can also be accessed from ChecklistBank.
-Records in the COL Checklist link back to the source checklists inside ChecklistBank.
+Records in the Catalogue of Life link back to the source checklists inside ChecklistBank.
 Whether using the web interface, downloaded copies or the API, users are guided to cite all content using standard DOIs.
 COL monitors use of these DOIs to facilitate reporting to the contributing communities and other data sources on the use of the content.